markjacksonfishing/markjacksonfishing/README.md

 ![Marky Jackson](https://i.ibb.co/zPzLYSB/IMG-0669.jpg)

 My name is Mark Jackson.
-I am the founder and AI developer in residence at [Anuclei](https://anuclei.com), where we are at the forefront of data science, machine learning, and artificial intelligence innovation.
-I hold a BA and a master's degree from MIT.
-A strong foundation in my personal and professional life grounds me.
-I cherish time spent with family and friends, and I am an avid supporter of the San Francisco Giants.
+I combine a deep passion for innovation with a commitment to creating meaningful impact through technology.
+With a BA and master’s degree from MIT, I’ve explored the intersections of artificial intelligence, data science, and cloud-native solutions.

 <div align="center">
   <h2>Tech Stack & Expertise</h2>